steviss/scss-dlms/README.md

 -   `set-color` feature for setting colors.
 -   `set-url` feature, for switching CSS Image-based variables according to the modes.
--   `set-content` feature, for switching text-based content according to the modes. (mostly for `::before` and `::after` pseudo-elements, but it can be used in animations, transitions, filters etc.)
+-   `set-content` feature, for switching text-based content according to the modes. (animations, transitions, filters etc.)

 ## How it works